LonerHermitNEET/Matthew/Matthew.md

 # Chapter 1 - A World Apart

-Seeing his first goblin in the cave, Matthew hesitated, holding a blade.
+The goblin stood in front of him, and his face was sure and committed, his heart pumping without pause, the blade begging to make a sound without tire.
+This was the epitome of beauty he was talking about.
+This was it.

 He smiled vaguely.

 ***

-Months earlier, Matthew engaged in surreal contemplation and reflection, his mind in that state.
+Before this month, things were different, so different.
+If Matthew only knew, if he did, he wouldn't be thinking the way he was now, stuck in contemplation like some stuck-up little nobody too involved with his daydreams.

+In his mind, it was all sounds and pops like someone riding a horse into the sea or beeping that car horn a little way too much.
+It didn't have the same energy as someone fighting with a blade or crushing an opponent in a life-or-death situation.
+It was just him making empty ideas in his brain, imaginitively.

-The briefness of flight and the sky hiding above—they all gathered together to form his presence.
-His eyes knew that he was alive.
+If he was talking out loud, he would say in words: "The briefness of flight and the sky hiding above—they all gather together to form my presence.
+My eyes know that I am alive."

+It was a strange sentiment, one disturbed by the chorus of voices around his room.
+It was exciting and reveling because everywhere around him, it was typical day-to-day life here on Earth.

-A drop of ice cubes almost clanked in his ear before he was taken back to reality, where sounds zoomed and tore through the air.
+Shifting to a more surreal tone, a drop of ice cubes almost clanked in his ear before he was taken back to reality, where sounds zoomed and tore through the air.
 This could be likened to artistic noise cycling over a spreadsheet.
 With all of this poking his senses, he wanted to escape into his mind.

 Morning, night.
 It could be any other day.
 But today was different.
 He was here at home, eating breakfast.
 That was what separated his life from everyone else—he was who he was right now.